 The book voucher program allows eligible students to credit the purchase of up to \$900 in textbooks per semester to their college account and authorize payment for the textbooks from financial aid funds.
 To be eligible, students must have completed the college financial aid process and have a signed financial aid award letter on file with the college.
-Textbooks must be ordered and purchased through the Billing Office and may be purchased during the time beginning one week prior to the first day of the semester and continuing through the Add/Drop period.
-All purchases must go through Matthew Medical, the college's book voucher vendor.
+Textbooks must be ordered and purchased through the Billing Office and may be purchased during the time beginning five weeks prior to the first day of the semester and continuing through the Add/Drop period.
 Full details and the book voucher contract are available at www.aultmancollege.edu/aullys-nest.